 Revolutionary War Sites in Montgomery County

-Learn more about the sites along the Patriot Trails: the historic homes and locations that helped shape our nation during the Revolutionary War.
+Learn more about the historic sites in Valley Forge and Montgomery County: the historic homes and locations that helped shape our nation during the Revolutionary War.
 Each site has its own history and its own unique story for you to explore.

 VALLEY FORGE NATIONAL HISTORICAL PARK

 No name is more synonymous with the American Revolution than Valley Forge.
 George Washington led his Continental Army into Valley Forge in December, 1777.
 They would spend the next six months molding groups of divided soldiers into one united Continental Army.
 The Valley Forge National Historical Park now helps tell the story of the 12,000 soldiers who made Valley Forge their temporary home.

 FORT WASHINGTON STATE PARK

 Prior to its arrival at Valley Forge, the Continental Army spent a month encamped in an area known as Whitemarsh.
 Much of the land that was once occupied by the soldiers has been preserved in Fort Washington State Park.
 There is no trace of the original fort remaining, but you can walk the 3.5 miles of trails on the same land where the patriots made their temporary home.

 Graeme Park was originally built in 1722 as the home of Pennsylvania governor William Keith.
 During the Revolution, it was owned by British loyalist Henry Hugh Fergussen and his wife Elizabeth Graeme.
 The home was seized by the colonial government because of Fergussen's British ties.
 Today the manor house and surrounding gardens make up Graeme Park and are open to the public year-round.